-The Exchange also proposes to cancel orders subject to Display-Price Sliding in the Control Group and all Test Groups that are only to be adjusted once and not multiple times in the event the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
-Due to the increased minimum quoting increments under the Plan, the Exchange is unable to safely re-price an order subject to single Display-Price Sliding to the original Locking Price in such circumstances and doing so would add additional System complexity and risk.
-As discussed above, orders subject to Display-Price Sliding that are unexecutable at the Locking Price are to be ranked at the midpoint of the NBBO.
+EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
+Due to the increased minimum quoting increments under the Plan, the Exchange is unable to safely re-price an order subject to single Display-Price Sliding in Test Group Three to the original locking price in such circumstances and doing so would add additional System complexity and risk.
+As discussed above, the Exchange proposes to rank orders in Test Group Three subject to the Display-Price Sliding process at the midpoint of the NBBO.
 In the event the NBBO changes such that an order subject to Display-Price Sliding would not lock or cross a Protected Quotation of an external market, the order will receive a new timestamp, and will be displayed at the order's limit price.
-39 Due to technological limitations arising from the increased minimum quoting increments under the Plan, however, the Exchange is unable to safely re-program its System to re-price such order to the original locking price when the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
+42 Due to technological limitations arising from the increased minimum quoting increments under the Plan, however, the Exchange is unable to safely re-program its System to re-price such order to the original locking price when the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
 Therefore, the Exchange proposes to cancel orders subject to the single Display-Price Sliding process in such circumstances.
 Users who prefer an execution in such a scenario may elect to use the multiple Display-Price Sliding process.